bcgov/data-publication/pages/dps_bcdc_restricted_notice.md

 + The Access and Security section on the record for understanding of what is intended.

-+ If another resource is linked that is available, this is usually linked in the description.
++ At times some datasets have business views that are accessible, this is usually linked in the description.

 + Some datasets are accessible upon request, example: